2014 FIFA World Cup final: Second half

 Argentina began the second half with Agüero on the field in place of Lavezzi.
 Higuaín had a shot in the first minute of the half after running down the right wing, but it went wide of Neuer's goal.
 Messi then had an opportunity to score when he was one-on-one with the goalkeeper a minute later, but his low shot on goal also went wide.
 Argentina had more possession than Germany in the opening 10 minutes of the half, and they had another chance on 50 minutes when Higuaín received a ball just inside the penalty area; he missed the ball with his attempted shot.
+In the 56th minute, Neuer took down Higuaín in the penalty area, but no penalty was given, despite Argentine commentators believing it should be given.
+No card was given either.
 Klose had Germany's first shot on goal of the second half on 59 minutes but his shot lacked power and was caught by Romero.
 Argentina had an opportunity to score through a Martín Demichelis header four minutes later, but Klose intercepted to send it behind.
 Shortly afterwards, Javier Mascherano brought down Klose after losing the ball to him, and was booked.
 His team-mate Agüero was also booked a minute later for a foul on Schweinsteiger.
 Midway through the second half, The Guardian's Scott Murray commented that the first half had been "goalless and brilliant", but the second was "goalless and ... well, not so much", although he noted that it remained an open game.

 Germany had a chance on 71 minutes, Müller, Schürrle and Özil all getting involved in a build-up which Murray described as "tiki-taka", but when Schürrle eventually reached the penalty area with only Romero to beat, he failed to control the ball properly and the goalkeeper claimed it.
 Messi had a shot on 75 minutes, following a run across the edge of the German penalty area, which he attempted to curl into the top left-hand corner of the goal; it missed the target.
 Germany appealed for a penalty with 10 minutes remaining, after a tussle close to the Argentina goalpost following a Lahm cross, but the referee awarded a goal kick to Argentina.
 Kroos then had a chance for Germany following a lay-off pass by Özil, but he again missed the target.
 Both sides made substitutions in the final 5 minutes – Fernando Gago replacing Enzo Pérez for Argentina, and Götze came on for Klose for Germany.
 This represented Klose's last appearance for Germany, and he remains as of 2024 the most prolific goalscorer for any country in World Cup history.
 The final remained goalless after 90 minutes, and extra time was played.